jtimonen/ode_mcmc/README.md

 ### Folders

-* src - folder containing functions needed in the inference
+* src - Functions needed in the inference

-* data_and_options - folder containing example simulated and real datasets with options that define the inference problem
+* data_and_options - Example simulated and real datasets with options that define the inference problem

-* results - folder containing results for simulated and real data inference
+* results - Results for simulated and real data inference

 ## Requirements